Through the Looking-Glass: Lebo Reveals Plexiglass Painting Collection

 He’s created everything from paintings to tapestries.
 He’s built sculptures, designed murals, and even painted the outer hull of a full-sized cruise ship.

-Lebo admits that a challenge is “something I always move towards,” and that impulse helped inspire his latest collection.
+Lebo admits that a challenge is “something I always move towards,” and that impulse helped inspire one of his latest collections.

-In this new video, Lebo introduces “Through the Looking-Glass,” his new collection of artwork where he paints on clear plexiglass in reverse.
+In this video, Lebo introduces viewers to “Through the Looking-Glass,” his collection of artwork where he paints on clear plexiglass in reverse.
 This technique allows him to re-explore and re-imagine some of his most iconic designs through color variations, in a similar fashion to the works of Andy Warhol and Peter Max.

 “I love painting on plexi because the drawing always comes first,” Lebo told us.
 “In a painting on canvas, the visible line work is the final step.
 But, in a painting on plexi, it’s the first step, bringing me back to my roots as draftsman and cartoonist.
 I’m really excited to share these works with my collectors.”